-Attendee, Write on the Sound Conference
+-Write on the Sound Conference attendee

 "Helpful, humorous, sensitive, encouraging.
 Best presentation of the conference."

-Attendee, Write on the Sound Conference
+-Write on the Sound Conference attendee

 "Her energy, commitment, charisma, knowledge and experience, and warm, gentle nurturing were just top notch."

-MFA Student, Ashland University
+-C.R., MFA student, Ashland University

-University of Washington, School of Public Health
+University of Washington School of Public Health